Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ### Configuring Security

 IoT Edge automatically provides OPC Publisher with a secure configuration to access IoT Hub.
-OPC UA does use X.509 certificates fo mutual authentication of both OPC Pulisher clients and the OPC UA server and to establish a secure channel between both.
+OPC UA does use X.509 certificates fo mutual authentication of both OPC Publisher clients and the OPC UA server and to establish a secure channel between both.
 OPC Publisher can be configured to store these certificates in a file system based certificate store which root can be configured using the `--pki` command line argument.
 During startup, OPC Publisher checks if there's already a private certificate it should use as its identity.
 If it cannot find one, a self-signed certificate is created.

 > Self-signed certificates don't provide any trust value and we don't recommend using them in production.